-Dr. Johnson, Program Coordinator
+Mr. McCray, Program Coordinator

-Aims of the Communication and Mass Media Program
+Aims of Communication with a Specialization in Mass Media

-Courses in communication are designed to create an appreciation for communication theory and practice, to develop communication skills and techniques, as well as providing specific training in traditional and emerging media to prepare students for work in new media production.
+Courses in Mass Media are designed to create an appreciation for communication theory and practice, to develop communication skills and techniques, as well as providing specific training in traditional and emerging media to prepare students for work in new media production.
 Courses are designed to meet the needs of those desiring to enter schools of advanced standing, and to prepare students for work in media management and production.